Documentation is an essential aspect of any organization’s operations.

 For example, defining roles is one of the elements of a good foundation for collaboration.

-That means that every team member should have a role that allows them to collaborate on creating and maintaining documents in a certain capacity.
+This means every team member should hold a role that enables them to collaborate on creating and maintaining documents to some degree.

 One of the roles is a document owner, who can edit documents, give permissions or revoke them, and, in short, is responsible for the documentation and decision-making regarding the documentation.